-Despite never having flown a plane, Dick brought the airship in for a perfect, if not bouncy, 3-point landing.
+Despite never having flown a plane, Dick brought the airship in for a perfect, though bouncy, 3-point landing as he cut the throttle..
 He and the plane were both safe.

 Only then did he look out the bullet-ridden windshield to see the firetrucks and ambulances lining the runway.
 Everyone was prepared for the worst that didn't happen.
-Dick only thought of his crew mates they would never see another day.
+Dick only thought of his crew mates -- they would never see another day.
 Dick was blessed, but why was he selected to live, while his buddies and officers died?
+That question would haunt him all his days.

 At once he was shuttled back to Flight Control, where he yearned to hug the Angel who guided him to safety.
 Of course he had imagined a Marlene Dietrich or Diana Dors as the "Angel."
 Instead she was just a matronly captain in the woman's auxiliary airforce, but she was still his savior and guiding light.
-He took her out to dinner that night in gratitude.
+In gratitude he took her out to dinner that night.